marcanuy/simpleit.rocks/docs/linux/_posts/2017-06-30-how-to-download-a-website-with-wget-the-right-way.md

   option will cause the suffix .html to be appended to the local filename.

+`--no-clobber`
+: > When running Wget with -r, re-downloading a file will result in the new copy simply overwriting the old.
+Adding -nc will prevent this behavior, instead causing the original version to be preserved and any newer copies on the server to be ignored.

 Summarizing, these are the needed parameters:

 ~~~ bash